rom1504/clip-retrieval/README.md

 [<img src="https://github.com/rom1504/clip-retrieval/raw/main/doc_assets/clip-front-pic.png" alt="clip front" width="500">](https://rom1504.github.io/clip-retrieval/)

+If you believe in making reusable tools to make data easy to use for ML and you would like to contribute, please join the [DataToML](https://discord.gg/ep8yUUtCnp) chat.

 ## Who is using clip retrieval ?

 * [cah-prepro](https://github.com/rom1504/cah-prepro) preprocess the 400M image+text crawling at home dataset. clip-retrieval is used to compute 400M clip embeddings and the indices